 Corporate public relations firms are bombarding the airwaves these days with the message that “we are in this together.”
-But as the horrific events in Minneapolis, Central Park, and Brunswick, GA brutally demonstrate (George Floyd, Christian Cooper, Ahmaud Arbery—say their names), this presumption of being “in this together” has never been a reality for people of color in this country.
+But as the horrific events in Minneapolis, Brunswick, Louisville, and Kenosha brutally demonstrate (George Floyd, Ahmaud Arbery, Breonna Taylor, Jacob Blake—say their names), this presumption of being “in this together” has never been a reality for people of color in this country.
 America has never been America for black men, and the COVID-19 crisis has only shed an even more blinding light on the disparity that exists between those of us who are white and those of us who are not.

 In our community and across the nation, people of color have been disproportionately infected, sickened, and killed by the virus because they work predominantly in “essential” jobs that pay less than a living wage.
 It is no secret that people of color in our community and across the nation are being displaced from affordable housing and have less access to quality healthcare and community schools.
 While the virus has killed over 100,000 in our country, it is the injustice inherent in our society that explains the demographics of the victims.
 The virus isn’t just killing people in our country, injustice is.